 banana

-loop elegantly iterates through data structures like lists, tuples, and sets.
-The loop variable fruit
+cherryPython's for loop elegantly iterates through data structures like lists, tuples, and sets.
+The loop variable fruit automatically receives each value from the fruits list in sequence, making the code clean and readable.

 This direct iteration approach eliminates the need to manually track indices or array positions.
 You can use any meaningful variable name that helps describe what you're iterating over.
 The loop continues until it processes every item in the data structure.